Dr Julia Alfano

 - MSc in Educational Psychology

 - MSc in Applied Forensic Psychology which provided stage one of the BPS practising diploma in foressic psychology.
 I also completed two years supervised practice in forensic psychology with children and adolecents up to age 18 years .
-This provided supervised practice requirements towards stage two requirements as a chartered forensic psychologist, although as I have not had supervisec practice with adult populations, I do not qualify for full chartered staus as a Forensic Psychologist.
+This provided supervised practice requirements towards stage two requirements as a chartered forensic psychologist, although as I have not had supervised practice with adult populations, I do not qualify for full chartered staus as a forensic psychologist.

 -Certificate in the Fundamentals of Counselling and Psychotherapy